 Author: Michael Cardman, Legal Editor

-Updated to reflect the 2017 annual inflation adjustment to Bernalillo County's minimum wage.
+Updated to reflect the 2017 annual inflation adjustment to Alaska's minimum wage.

 Updated to reflect the 2017 annual inflation adjustment to New Jersey's minimum wage.